horizontalintegration/xmc-hztl-foundation-2024-q1/README.md

 ---

-Thank you for contributing to the HZTL Solutions Squad Site.
-Your efforts help make the web more accessible for everyone and help develop faster!
+Thank you for contributing to the HZTL Solutions Squad project.
+Your efforts will help us accelerate development in headless Sitecore implementations!